nperon/workshop/src/pages/2020-11-15-oauth2-in-spring-boot/index.md

 ### OAuth 2.0 in Spring Security 5

-The legacy [Spring Security OAuth Project](https://github.com/spring-projects/spring-security-oauth)includes support for implementating all of the three roles involved in OAuth: Client, Resource Server and Authorization Server.
+The legacy [Spring Security OAuth Project](https://github.com/spring-projects/spring-security-oauth includes support for implementing all of the three roles involved in OAuth: Client, Resource Server and Authorization Server.
 However, that project is now deprecated and to be maintained only for a limited time until not later than may 2022.

 The new OAuth 2 project (https://github.com/spring-projects-experimental/spring-authorization-server)